digital-work-lab/open-source-project/slides/01-topics.md

 2. How does CoLRev compare to related tools?
 Which tool would you choose and why?
 3. Where is the documentation, and how can I install CoLRev?
 4. What is the license, and where can we find information on how to contribute to the project?
-5. What information should be provided for bug reports, where can I open a feature request?
+5. What information should be provided for bug reports?
+Where can I open a feature request?
 6. How many issues are open vs. closed?
 How many pull requests are open vs. closed?
-7. How long do workflows with tests or code formatting run, when did the last one fail?
+7. How long do workflows with tests or code formatting run?
+When did the last one fail?
 8. What is "unpaywall" used for in the project?
 9. Where can we find the features planned for the next milestone?